TopBiketoursPortugal/TopBikeToursPortugal/content/tours/rail-trail-ecopista-tâmega-river-bike-tour.md

 The views will be breathtaking...vineyards, farms and the famous Douro river in the picture.

 In a full day it is possible to visit 1 Farm.
-The plan is to cycle in the morning, lunch, visit some viewpoints and farms (Tickets to visit farms and wineries not included in the price package).
+The plan is to cycle in the morning, lunch, visit some viewpoints and farms (Lunch, Tickets to visit farms and wineries not included in the price package)

 To have a more relaxing time to explore the area 3 different options are offered in 3 different package.
 \